gvwilson/thirdbit/fiction/iffy/index.md

 *You just wanted me to ask.*

 The governor swiped an image of a four-legged sentry bot onto the wall.
-"We've been trying to get into the main chamber of whatever the Niobium project was a cover for.
-It has proven to be quite stubborn—whenever we get past its outer defenses it starts warning us about thermonuclear this and quantum implosion that.
-Our models tell us that subterfuge might work better.
-Sneaking in,"
-he explained as she opened her mouth.
-"We recovered one of these bots along with Citizen Kwan.
+"Something managed to get through the security on a pack of these a few days ago.
+If you can figure out how,
+well,
-If you can put some sensors in it that the base can't detect, well, that would certainly be a step in the right direction."
+that would certainly be a step in the right direction."